Symfa-Inc/react-router-helpers/README.md

 # How to migrate from react-router-dom:

-Since the 6 version of react-router - the more convenient way of use router - with javascript objects, this way is preferable to have more smooth experience.
+Since the 6 version of react-router - the more convenient way of using the router is with javascript objects, this way allows to have more smooth experience.

 To fully migrate you need to:
 * Just need to replace `useRoutes` with `useRoutesWithHelper`